-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 lives in "Ecluse.Core.Ecosystem" (shared with the version engine and the registry

-adapters), and version identity and ordering live in "Ecluse.Core.Version" (a
+adapters), version identity and ordering live in "Ecluse.Core.Version" (a

-'Version' is embedded here in 'PackageDetails').
-Import those modules directly
+"Ecluse.Core.Package.Hash" and is re-exported here in full.
+Import those modules

 The design follows two principles synthesised from the protocol research (see